moveit/moveit.ros.org/documentation/contributing/index.markdown

  ![img](../../assets/answers.ros_config_receive-notification.png)

-As an aside, a lot of documentation exists as Q&As on there, and if you feel so compelled, help us move some of that documentation onto the website.
+As an aside, a lot of documentation exists as Q&amp;As on there, and if you feel so compelled, help us move some of that documentation onto the website.

 [MoveIt! mailing list](https://groups.google.com/forum/#!forum/moveit-users) should be used for announcement and discussion only.